 Have complaints reviewed by RMCHCS without being subject to coercion, discrimination, reprisal or unreasonable interruption of care.

-Contact the State or the Joint Commission directly to voice a complaint.
+Contact the State directly to voice a complaint.

 Timely referral for patient concerns regarding quality of care or premature discharge to the appropriate review committee/authority.

 Subject to your consent, to receive the visitors you designate, including but not limited to a spouse, domestic partner (including same-sex domestic partner), another family member or friends, and the right to withdraw or deny such visitors at any time.

 As a Patient, you have the responsibility to:Provide accurate and complete information that will facilitate your care, treatment and services.

 Ask questions or acknowledge when you do not understand the treatment course-of-care decision.